fenrir-github/acme-haproxy/README.md

  - default ports are 80/tcp and 443/tcp
  - ENV `SYSLOG` allows you to configure a syslog server
- - ENV `BACKEND` allows you to configure default backend
+ - ENV `BACKEND` allows you to configure the default backend

 4-To issue a certificate: `docker exec haproxy /docker-certissue -d www.example.com`

  - you can add other names (ALT) with -d, ie: `-d www.example.com -d mail.example.com -d example.com`

 4-Certificate renewal: `docker exec haproxy /docker-certrenew`

+ - all certificates will renewed

 5-Install previously created certificate in haproxy: `docker exec haproxy /docker-certinstall www.example.com`